dasch-swiss/dsp-tools/docs/file-formats/excel2json.md

 - **Users (Optional)**
     - This sheet may be omitted or left empty.
     - For each user, all the columns: username, email, givenName, familyName, password, lang and role are mandatory.
+    - The lang has to be one of: en, de, fr, it or rm
-    - The role has to be either: projectadmin, projectmember or systemadmin.
+    - The lang has to be one of: projectadmin, projectmember or systemadmin.

 ## The `resources` Section